gherron94/nc-news/README.md

 # NC News App

-NC News API is a mobile first news app which allows users to view articles, sort them by topic, add and delete comments and vote on them.
+NC News is a mobile first news app which allows users to view articles, sort them by topic, add and delete comments and vote on them.

 Here is a link to the hosted version: https://vermillion-platypus-db3649.netlify.app